do-torii/boardcast/README.md

 # 🧷 BoardCast — Farcaster Mini App (Web Version)

-**BoardCast** is a Farcaster-inspired “sticky note board” currently running as a **web app**,  with full support for future Mini App integration.
+**BoardCast** is a playful “sticky‑note board” for communities currently running as a **web app**,  with full support for future Mini App integration.
 The app is designed according to the Farcaster Mini App framework and includes all required files (`miniapp.json`, `llms-full.txt`), but it has **not yet been officially registered** on Warpcast.

 Users can sign in with Farcaster (via Neynar), connect wallets, post colorful notes by category,